Samsung/tizen-docs/docs/application/native/guides/multimedia/image-classification.md

 1. To use the functions and data types of the Media Vision Inference API (in [mobile](../../api/mobile/latest/group__CAPI__MEDIA__VISION__INFERENCE__MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI__MEDIA__VISION__INFERENCE__MODULE.html) applications), include the `<mv_inference.h>` header file in your application.

-   In addition, you must include the `<image_util.h>` header file to handle the image decoding tasks, or the `<camera.h>` header file to provide the preview images.
+   In addition, you must include the `<image_util.h>` header file to handle the image decoding tasks, or the `<camera.h>` header file to provide the preview images:

    ``` c
    #include <mv_inference.h>